-Without prejudice to Royal Decree 637/2021, the holder must adopt protective livestock rearing measures to control the introduction or prevent the dissemination of Salmonella spp on the holding.
+Without prejudice to Royal Decree No 637/2021, the owner of the holding must adopt protective livestock rearing measures to control the introduction of or contamination by Salmonella spp on the holding.
 In particular:

-- a) The design and maintenance of the installations must be suitable for preventing the entry of Salmonella spp. - b) Appropriate measures must be taken to control rodents, insects, wild birds and other domestic or wild animals which might introduce the disease.
-A rodent control programme must be carried out either by the holding itself or by authorised establishments. - c) Day-old chicks come from breeding holdings and hatcheries that have passed the checks set up to prevent vertical transmission of S. Enteritidis and S. Typhimurium, including the monophasic strains of Salmonella typhimurium with the antigenic formula 1,4,[5],12:i:-, and are certified by the supplier as originating in breeding holdings free of the five serotypes (S. enteritidis, S. typhimurium, including the monophasic strains of Salmonella typhimurium with the antigenic formula 1,4,[5],12:i:-, S. virchow, S. infantis and S. hadar), and documentation including the results and dates of the laboratory analyses (own checks and official sampling) performed since the last offical sampling at the source holding must be made available to the purchaser.

-- d) Appropriate washing, cleaning, disinfection and rat extermination measures are taken in the production sheds and ancillary structures and on the materials and tools used in the production activities. - e) Analyses are performed to check that sufficient cleaning and disinfection has been carried out.
+- a) The design and maintenance of the installations must be suitable for preventing the entry of Salmonella spp.; - b) Appropriate measures must be taken to control rodents, insects, wild birds and other domestic or wild animals which might introduce the disease.
+A rat extermination programme must be carried out either by the holding itself or by authorised establishments; - c) Day-old poults are obtained from breeding turkey holdings and hatcheries which have satisfactorily passed inspections to prevent the vertical transmission of S. enteritidis and S. typhimurium, including its single-phase variant, the supplier must certify that the said chicks come from holdings free from the said serotypes, and documentation including the results and dates of the laboratory analyses (own checks and official sampling) performed since the last official sampling at the source holding must be made available to the purchaser; - d) Appropriate washing, cleaning, disinfection and rat extermination measures are taken in the production sheds and ancillary structures and on the materials and tools used in the production activities; - e) Tests are carried out to ensure that the cleaning and disinfection operations were performed appropriately.

 To verify cleaning and disinfection one or more moistened fabric swabs of at least 900 cm2 per swab, moistened using appropriate diluents (such as 0,8 % sodium chloride, 0,1 % peptone in sterile deionised water, sterile water or any other diluent approved by the competent authority, shall be used to swab as large a surface area in different points in the house (floor, walls, feeding equipments, watering equipments, belts, pilars, water and feeding pipes, scrapers and any other difficult point to clean and disinfect).

 Samples can be pooled to perform and single culture, or by enriching the peptone water separately and then taking 1 ml of the incubated peptone water of each sample, mixing them well and then take 0.1ml of the mixture and inoculate the modified Rappaport-Vassiliadis semisolid medium plates (MSRV).

-These samples must be analysed in authorised laboratories in the framework of the Salmonella National Control Plans.
+These samples must be analysed in laboratories authorised under the national Salmonella monitoring and control programmes.

-The detection methods used must be the same as for the other SNCP samples.
-The results must be entered in the own check computer application of the MAPA.
+The detection methods used must be the same as those used for all other SNCP samples.